yaronf/I-D/STAR-Request/draft-sheffer-acme-star-delegation.md

 : Identifier Owner, the owner of an identifier (e.g., a domain name) that needs to be delegated.

 DNO
-: A specific kind of IdO whose identity is a domain name
+: Domain Name Owner, a specific kind of IdO whose identity is a domain name

 NDC
 : Name Delegation Consumer, the entity to which the domain name is delegated for a limited time.
 This is a CDN in the primary use case (in fact, readers may note the symmetry of the two acronyms).